Charlie Dean says England will do whatever it takes to 'keep winning' ahead of Women's T20 World Cup

 England vice-captain Dean has excelled in the absence of Sciver-Brunt and has received the plaudits of her team-mate Amy Jones.

-Sciver-Brunt's return from a hamstring injury is still uncertain; however, should she be unavailable, Dean is ready to step up once again.
+Sciver-Brunt's return from a calf injury is still uncertain; however, should she be unavailable, Dean is ready to step up once again.

-"Everyone's got full confidence in Charlie," Jones said on Wednesday.
+"Everyone's got full confidence in Charlie," Jones said.

 "Whenever she's needed to step up and captain, we know she'd do an amazing job."